Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 The complication shows key information from an application in an economical way.
 You can tap complications to open the corresponding application and see more detailed information.

-The complication data is provided from the complication provider application and the watchface application decides how to display the complications using that data.
+The complication data is provided from the complication provider application and the watch face application decides how to display the complications using that data.
-The watchface can select the complication and request to update the complication to the complication provider application.
+The watch face can select the complication and request to update the complication to the complication provider application.

 There are two ways to update the complication data.

 1. Watch Face can request to update complication data to complication provider application.
 The complication provider application receives the request and update the complication data.
-Then, the complication update callback is called in watchface.
+Then, the complication update callback is called in watch face.

     ![Complication](media/complication_1.png)

-2. If the complication data is changed, the complication provider application can notify to the watchface.
+2. If the complication data is changed, the complication provider application can notify to the watch face.
 If the complication received the notification, it requsts to update automatically.
 Then, the update request comes to the complication provider.
 The complication provider must set the updated data in update requested callback.
-After the complication data is updated, the complication update callback is called in the watchface.
+After the complication data is updated, the complication update callback is called in the watch face.

     ![Complication_update](media/complication_2.png)